v-studios/BitbucketJenkins/README.rst

 hit Save, and verified on Bitbucket my webhook now has the proper URL, not localhost.
 Cool.

 Push code again to test the webhook.
+Didn't even trigger.
+What?
+Delete the webhook.
+Jenkins Project Pipeline SAVE to recreate.
+Verify it's created in Bitbucket repo.